 If you do not have an enterprise centre in your community, we encourage you to talk to your school or library about available resources.

-The Ministry of Economic Development, Employment and Infrastructure offers services for entrepreneurs and programs geared to youth.
+The Ministry of Economic Development and Growth offers services for entrepreneurs and programs geared to youth.
 You can find out more at: www.ontario.ca/youngentrepreneurs.

 Information and support is also available through Ontario Network of Entrepreneurs (ONE) members across Ontario.
 Please see the Resources Tab for more details.